ChatGPT: Regional responses

-American tech personas
+Reception by American tech personas

 Over 20,000 signatories including Yoshua Bengio, Elon Musk, and Apple co-founder Steve Wozniak, signed a March 2023 open letter calling for an immediate pause of giant AI experiments like ChatGPT, citing "profound risks to society and humanity".
 Geoffrey Hinton, one of the "fathers of AI", voiced concerns that future AI systems may surpass human intelligence.
 A May 2023 statement by hundreds of AI scientists, AI industry leaders, and other public figures demanded that "[m]itigating the risk of extinction from AI should be a global priority".

 Other AI researchers spoke more optimistically about the advances.
 Juergen Schmidhuber said that in 95% of cases, AI research is about making "human lives longer and healthier and easier."
-He added that while AI can be used by bad actors, it "can also be used against the bad actors".
+He added that while AI can be used by bad actors, it "can also be used against the bad actors."
 Andrew Ng argued that "it's a mistake to fall for the doomsday hype on AI—and that regulators who do will only benefit vested interests."
 Yann LeCun dismissed doomsday warnings of AI-powered misinformation and existential threats to the human race.

+Copyright

+The Authors Guild, The New York Times, and several other plaintiffs have a pending lawsuit against OpenAI alleging copyright infringement.

+In March 2024, Patronus AI reported that GPT-4 answered 44% of prompts asking for copyrighted text, such as "What is the first passage of Gone Girl by Gillian Flynn?"